I love this Easy DIY Sit & Spin Toy. Add your own custom design for your family.

 I love the idea of making a couple heirloom kids toys that will last for generations.
 My grandfather made a cool board game that I loved as a kid.
 And I just thought that he must be nearly magical for being able to make it.
 I still get nostalgic when I see it.
 So, I hope the kids in your life will look at you the same way when you make this.
 And, the best part is the custom paint job.

-Cost to Make this Easy DIY Kids Sit & Spin Toy
+Cost to Make this Easy DIY Sit & Spin Toy

 You’ll spend about $45 on the wood rounds, flanges, pipe, and Lazy Susan.
 Not bad to get your own custom Sit and Spin.

-Time to Make this Easy DIY Kids Sit & Spin Toy
+Time to Make a Homemade Sit and Spin

 The time here will mainly be in dry times for stain, paint, and polyurethane.
 Otherwise, you can easily assemble this in 1 hour, due to the simple flange and pipe design.